Saturday, March 12, 2016

 Our breakfast consisted of oatmeal.

-We rode to Everglade City, the gateway to the Ten Thousand Islands located near Florida’s southern tip, southeast of Naples.
+We rode to Everglades City, the gateway to the Ten Thousand Islands, located near Florida's southern tip, southeast of Naples.

-The church was built about 1926, it had a white wooden triangle roof, with a red front door, a ludic arch walkway, and a bell tower.
+The church was built about 1926; it had a white wooden triangular roof, with a red front door, a ludic arch walkway, and a bell tower.

-We stopped in front of the historic courthouse, a two-story white concrete building with a four-column front porch, a black iron balcony with seven steps leading up to the front porch with black iron hand railings, and a triangular roof over the porch.
+We stopped in front of the historic courthouse, a two-story white concrete building with a four-column front porch, a black-iron balcony with seven steps leading up to the porch, and a triangular roof over the porch.

-We stopped in front of the Captain Table Hotel, it was orange, yellow, and blue, with air conditioners hanging from every window.
+We stopped in front of the Captain Table Hotel, which was orange, yellow, and blue, with air conditioners hanging from every window.

-We stopped in front of the green and white felt top roof B&B with the red door covered by red awing with air conditioners hanging from every room.
+We stopped in front of the green-and-white felt-top roof B&B with the red door, covered by a red awning, with air conditioners hanging from every room.

-In 1927, this building was used for commercial laundry.
+In 1927, this building was used for a commercial laundry.

-We stopped at Triad Seafood Market and Cafe a small family-owned restaurant, where we ordered grilled Grouper, with Coleslaw, fries hush puppies, and water with lemon to drink.
+We stopped at Triad Seafood Market and Cafe, a small family-owned restaurant, where we ordered grilled Grouper with Coleslaw, fries, hush puppies, and water with lemon.

-Triad Seafood Market and Cafe are located at 401 School Drive Everglade City, Florida.
+Triad Seafood Market and Cafe are located at 401 School Drive, Everglades City, Florida.

 On the cruise, our guide pointed out ospreys, roseate spoonbills, dolphins, bald eagles, but no manatees. ⛵️

-It was an enjoyable ride, everyone was moving from side to side of the boat trying to take pictures of the dolphins.
+It was an enjoyable ride; everyone was moving from side to side on the boat, trying to take pictures of the dolphins.

 A wooden structure, 80 feet high, with 100 steps.